MichaelCade/90DaysOfDevOps/Days/day36.md

 ![](Images/Day36_Git5.png)

-We then have experimental features that we may wish to enable, for me I don't need them so I don't enable, you can always come back in through the installation and enable these later on.
+We then have experimental features that we may wish to enable, for me I don't need them so I don't enable them, you can always come back in through the installation and enable these later on.

 ![](Images/Day36_Git6.png)